Umuzi-org/ACN-syllabus/content/react-native/qr-conference-connector/proof-of-concept/_index.md

 1. All conference attendees will get a name badge as they enter the conference
 2. Each name badge will have a unique qr code printed on it, the qr code will contain the person's contact information
-3. The conference app will have a qr scanning function, people will be able to scan each other's name tags to quickly get the right info
+3. The conference app will have a qr scanning function, people will be able to scan each other's name tags to quickly get the right info.

 ## QR code specification